xmos/lib_xua/doc/rst/arch.rst

    - Handles audio I/O over I2S and manages audio data to/from other digital audio I/O components.

-In addition low-level USB I/0 is required and is provided by the external dependency `lib_xud`
+In addition low-level USB I/0 is required and is provided by the external dependency `lib_xud <www.xmos.com/file/lib_xud>`_.

-.. tabularcolumns:: lp{5cm}l
-.. list-table:: Additional Components Required
+.. list-table:: Required external components
  :header-rows: 1
  :widths: 100 60